yigitunallar/arraybuffer-vs-blob/README.md

 Starts reading the contents of the specified Blob, once finished, the result attribute contains a data: URL representing the file's data.

-# How to implement in WebRTC DataChannels?
+# How to implement in FileReader and Blob in WebRTC DataChannels?

 ```javascript
 const peerConnection = new RTCPeerConnection();